Stay safe around infectious waste.

 What do we do?

-- Develop regulations for safe management of waste in Pierce County.
+- Develop regulations for safe waste management in Pierce County.

-- We inspect businesses that generate infectious waste.
+- We inspect businesses that produce Infectious Waste (IW).

 - Our staff works with businesses to keep the public and environment safe.